 While the title of best court reporting school can be debated, any school certified by the NCRA could be considered a top school.
 When you are looking at schools, though, the best school for you will come down to what your needs are and what you want to get out of your training.

 Some schools will offer classes at their campus only.
-Some offer online only classes.
-Other will offer both options.
+Some offer online-only classes.
+Others will offer both options.
 Online programs may offer an interactive experience where you attend classes via a video conference type setting or may be less interactive and have you use message boards to interact with other students and the instructor.
 Programs on campus may be offered only during the day or the school may offer flexible options during the evening and on weekends.
 The length of the course may also vary from school to school.

 There are also different types of technology employed by schools.
 Some may use simulation software that allows you to practice as if you were in a real courtroom.
-You may be required to do a certain amount of real time reporting with the simulation software.
+You may be required to do a certain amount of realtime reporting with the simulation software.
 Other schools may not use this type of technology and use an alternative type of program to give you the required practical experience.

 When looking at schools, it is important that you consider all the different aspects to ensure that you choose a school that is a good fit.
 You want to feel comfortable with the school and program in order to set yourself up for success.